marcofabris92/a-separation-principle-in-d3pc/README.md

 - Prof. Valentina Breschi,  Eindhoven University of Technology, <v.breschi@tue.nl>
 - Prof. Simone Formentin,   Politecnico di Milano,    <simone.formentin@polimi.it>

- \* A. Chiuso is the main algorithm developer of these Matlab scripts.
+ \* A. Chiuso is the main algorithm developer of these MatLab scripts.

  \** M. Fabris is the main software developer of these MatLab scripts.